EnterpriseDB/edb-ansible/roles/setup_repmgr/README.md

 replication Postgres cluster, based on `repmgr`.

 **Note:**
-Only PostgreSQL is supported by this role, EPAS will be supported in the future.
+Only PostgreSQL is supported by this role.
 For more details refer to the: _Database engines supported_ section.

 **The ansible playbook must be executed under an account that has full